thundercore/developers-portal/docs-en/stablecoin.md

 ---
 ## Intro about TT20 stablecoin

-In order to give our users a better experience of ThunderCore's ecosystem, when you use USDT/DAI to deposit into ThunderCore Hub, it will be automatically converted to TT-StableCoin. **Please don't worry**, this process is reversible, and when you try to withdraw TT20 stablecoin to your other wallet, it will be converted back to USDT/DAI.
+In order to give our users a better experience of ThunderCore's ecosystem, when you use USDT/DAI to deposit into ThunderCore Hub, it will be automatically converted to TT20 stablecoin. **Please don't worry**, this process is reversible, and when you try to withdraw TT20 stablecoin to your other wallet, it will be converted back to USDT/DAI.

 ## Deposit stablecoin from a 3rd party wallet to ThunderCore Hub